watershed-climate/dust-labs/zendesk/readme.md

 - npm (comes with Node.js)
 - A Zendesk account with API access
 - A Dust account with API access
+- A way to run this script on your side every 24h (cron, etc.)

 ## Installation